Skip to main content

 Use (Horizontal) Bar Chart if you have too many categories

-While Column Chart is great to compare a few categories, it is not easy to use when there are more.
+While the Column Chart is great to compare a few categories, it is not easy to use when there are more.
 Your users can be distracted when there are too many unordered vertical columns.
 Column labels are also tilted and hard to read because there is not enough space:

 In this case, it makes sense to use the horizontal Bar Chart, and sort the bars in descending order: